gavinanderegg/gavinanderegg.github.io/_posts/2025/2025-08-27-tadpole-person-vs-turtle-chips.md

 Ben had devised a set of mini-games for Sam and Adam to play.
 I don't want to spoil anything, but Ben went slightly off the rails.
 Sam and Adam seemed almost ready to quit at a few points.
 Honestly, this made things even more entertaining.

 The highlight for me was the [WikiArena](https://store.steampowered.com/app/2090700/WikiArena/) section.
 I hadn't heard of this before, but the idea is extremely compelling.
 Two Wikipedia pages face off.
 As a player, you have to choose which one is the longest and which one has the most views.
-Sometimes, the choice is simple.
-Other times, it's pretty surprising.
+Sometimes, the choices are simple.
+Other times, it can be pretty surprising!

 One of the questions in this episode was [Turtle Chips](https://en.wikipedia.org/wiki/Turtle_Chips) vs. [Tadpole person](https://en.wikipedia.org/wiki/Tadpole_person).
 I hadn't heard of the tadpole person idea before, but I was well prepared for Turtle Chips.
 I saw them first in [Season 14, episode 4 at 8:28](https://youtu.be/2AriH2BNp4E?si=tIetCGYjdBH75G3t&t=508). [^1] [^2] Later, I randomly ran across that same flavour in [a local Asian grocer](https://ejoyfoodmart.com/). [^3] They're quite strange at first, but I really liked the sweet/savoury combo.
 I've since gone back for more.